 Blair L.M.
 Kelley is Associate Professor of History at North Carolina State University.
+She was also appointed Assistant Dean of Interdisciplinary Studies and International Programs in August 2014.
 She is the author of the award-winning book, Right to Ride: Streetcar Boycotts and African American Citizenship in the Era of Plessy v.
 Ferguson.
 Through a re-examination of the earliest struggles against Jim Crow, Kelley exposes the fullness of African American efforts to resist the passage of segregation laws dividing trains and streetcars by race in the early Jim Crow era.
 Focusing on three key cities—New Orleans, Richmond, and Savannah—Kelley tells the stories of the brave but little-known men and women who faced down the violence of lynching and urban race riots to contest segregation.
 Right to Ride won the 2010 Letitia Woods Brown Best Book Award from the Association of Black Women Historians.

 Professor Kelley received her B.A. from the University of Virginia in History and African and African American Studies, and her M.A. and Ph.D. in History from Duke University.
 She is a proud resident of Durham, North Carolina where she lives with her husband and two children.